ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: note}

 If "No Transfer" option is selected in "Sync Options", it does auto provision of target but actual data/applications are not migrated.
 {: note}

-Currently Windows operating systems are not supported for the auto provisioning feature.
-{: note}

 ## Order IBM Cloud Transit Gateway